 When I gave my oldest child her first phone, I set some ground rules.
 In the end, she understands I own the phone, and she gets to borrow it.
 I wanted her to know I could take the phone at any time.
 I also set some other ground rules that make life a little easier to get control of her mobile world.

-If you are at the point you think you may need to monitoring your child’s devices, there are a number of reputable vendors that sale monitoring services.
+If you are at the point you think you may need to monitor your child’s devices, there are a number of reputable vendors that sell monitoring services.
 Personally, I haven’t had a reason to add a monitoring service to my phones.
-I think this depends where you are as a parent.
-Do you expect your kid is being cyber bullied?
+I think this depends on where you are as a parent.
+Do you expect your kid is being cyberbullied?
 Do you think your kid is sexting?

 It’s important to think about why you need to monitor your child’s phone before you add monitoring software to it.
-Sprint, Verizon and AT&T offer family monitoring services that shows your child’s location, who your children are calling and who they are texting.
+Sprint, Verizon, and AT&T offer family monitoring services that show your child’s location, who your children are calling, and who they are texting.
 Additionally, these services allow you to block numbers, set data limits and times of day they can use their device.
 In the end, these services don’t show pictures sent via social media apps or the actual text sent.

 Before you pick a 3rd party monitoring service, understand their privacy policies.
 How will your data be used?
 If you are going to monitor your child’s phone, look to reputable companies such as Teensafe, Life360, and Canary may be just what you are looking for.

-This first appeared in The Havok Journal March 7, 2019.
+This first appeared in The Havok Journal on March 7, 2019.